raspberrychris/paddleboardmaster/content/post/paddle-boarding-vs-kayaking.md

 This is likely to be the key deciding factor for most people as the paddleboard straight away offers more options for movement than the kayak’s single seating position.

 With a Kayak you sit within in it with legs stretched out in front of you, but with a Paddleboard you can lie, sit, stand or whatever you want to do on the board itself.
-(Some people also try Yoga on their SUPs!)
+(Some people also try Yoga on their SUPs!
+Check out the video below for some of the best beginner yoga moves you can do on a paddleboard).

+{{< youtube bLD2S4RM6VM >}}

 If you are the type of person that likes to move around and change position a lot, a paddleboard may be a better choice for you than a kayak.
 (After all, you can’t do Yoga in a Kayak that easily)!